espocrm/documentation/docs/administration/bpm.md

 # Business Process Management

 The Business Process Management (BPM) tool provides the ability to model and automate business processes in EspoCRM in a no-code/low-code way.
-The engine executes business processes described in BPMN 2.0 standard.
+The engine executes business processes described in the BPMN 2.0 standard.

 The BPM tool is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/) extension.